-To achieve lasting success with intermittent fasting, it comes down to supposed subtleties.
+Achieving lasting success with intermittent fasting comes down to supposed subtleties.

-That’s why this article sets up rules for intermittent fasting that get to the heart of all the essential basic principles.
-If you don’t know this basic information, you will find yourself disappointed over and over again.
+This article sets up rules for intermittent fasting that reach the heart of all the crucial principles.
+If you don’t know this basic information, you will not lose weight with intermittent fasting.

-In addition, people need clear rules that they can always keep in mind to bring the necessary continuity into their daily lives.
+In addition, people need clear rules to keep in mind to bring the necessary continuity into their daily lives.

 Here are the top ten rules for intermittent fasting beyond the usual “listen to your body.”

-Having reflected the basic principles of years of experience, this concise set of rules has provided both beginners and experts with lasting success in intermittent fasting.
+Reflecting the basic principles of years of experience, this concise set of rules has provided beginners and experts with lasting success in intermittent fasting.

 1. What You Eat Matters